japila-books/apache-spark-internals/docs/webui/ExecutorsListener.md

 | May create an entry for an executor in <<executorToTaskSummary, executorToTaskSummary>> registry.
 |===

-`ExecutorsListener` requires a link:spark-webui-StorageStatusListener.adoc[StorageStatusListener] and xref:ROOT:SparkConf.adoc[SparkConf].
+`ExecutorsListener` requires a spark-webui-StorageStatusListener.md[StorageStatusListener] and ROOT:SparkConf.md[SparkConf].

 [[internal-registries]]
 .ExecutorsListener's Internal Registries and Counters